the old fortress in Baiona provides stellar views of the Vigo Estuary

 Baiona is found on the Camino Portuguese Coastal route.
 Most pilgrims start the Camino Portugués from Porto, where they can opt to walk either the Camino da Costa or the Central Camino Portuguese.
 Baiona is slowly becoming a popular place to start the Camino Coastal route.

-Whatever Camino de Santiago route you choose, all roads lead pilgrims to the incredible city of Santiago de Compostela to stand in front of the Cathedral of Santiago de Compostela, the supposed resting place of the Saint James relics.
+Whatever Camino de Santiago route you choose, all roads lead pilgrims to the incredible city of Santiago de Compostela to stand in front of the Cathedral of Santiago de Compostela, the supposed resting place of the relics of Saint James.

 Baiona has a fantastic medieval quarter, the lovely Monterreal Castle, and the walkway around Monte Boi.
 This makes Bayona an ideal place for pilgrims to sleep and rest.
 It also has two popular Albergues, Hostel Albergue Baionamar and Albergue Estela do Mar.